uvalentino/docker-voting-app/README.md

 # Example Voting App - CI/CD Pipeline

-This project demonstrates a complete CI/CD pipeline setup for the Example Voting App.
-The implementation showcases my DevOps expertise, including:
+This project demonstrates a complete CI/CD pipeline setup for the Example Voting App created by Docker Inc. The implementation showcases my DevOps expertise, including:
 - CI/CD with GitLab
 - Docker and Kubernetes
 - GitOps with ArgoCD